 Matching or Contrasting

 Are there any pre-existing stone or hardscape elements in the yard?
 Consider matching or contrasting the existing retaining wall to the pavers on the patio.
 Use brick on the house as a reference for the driveway color.
 There isn't necessarily a right or wrong answer as to when you should match or contrast, but the last thing you want is to clash colors and patterns.
-For example, if you can't match red brick exactly, it's better to find a contrasting material.
+For example, it can be very difficult to match different red bricks with each other.
+In that scenario it's better to find a contrasting material.
 Red brick looks amazing partnered with blue stone.
 Limestone walls usually have a mixture of hues and colors, try singling out one of those colors to use as a complimentary shade in the paving.

 The stacked bond pattern has a very contemporary appearance.
 It works best on larger patios, around pools, and with a single color.
 The design of this pattern enhances the uniformity of the material.